 A cloud cost management platform may be the best way to do this.
 You can determine and prove that migration and cloud auto-scaling will ultimately be more cost-effective than on-premise scaling.

-CloudZero has assisted companies such as ResponseTap to improve cost predictability and scale more efficiently by allowing them to see exactly which features and products impact their AWS spend.
-CloudZero allows companies to map and view a detailed breakdown of their total cloud spend – from the highest level down to the most basic components.
+CloudZero allows companies to map and view a detailed breakdown of their cloud spend – from the highest level down to the most basic components; per customer, per product, per hour, etc.